 If you are not registered to vote yet, there are a few ways you can do so.
 You can register online through the NYS Department of Motor Vehicles website.
 You can also register in person with an agency-based voter registrations center, or mail in your application to your board of elections.
 AAPCHO (Association of Asian Pacific Community Health Organization) also has an online registration tool available to help voters register to vote in up to 13 different languages (Bengali, Simplified Chinese, Traditional Chinese, English, Hindi, Ilocano, Tagalog, Japanese, Korean, Spanish, Thai, Urdu and Vietnamese).

 To learn more about your voter’s bill of rights, visit the Board of Election in the City of New York website.

 If you have any questions on registering to vote, call us!
 For help to register to vote, call (212) 379-6996, ext.
 2533.

-Written by Jane T. Eng, Esq.
-Jane Eng is the chief executive officer of the Charles B. Wang Community Health Center.
+Jane T. Eng, Esq., is the president and chief executive officer of the Charles B. Wang Community Health Center.
 A graduate of Harvard Law School, Jane has been involved with the Health Center since 1975.
 She is a board member of the Association of Asian Pacific Community Health Organizations (AAPCHO) and Community Health Care Association of New York State (CHCANYS).